There's been lots of change going on lately, especially in the way you are learning.

 Consideration of educational disadvantage

-In recognition of the disruptions to learning caused by coronavirus (COVID-19) and the differing levels of impact at the school and individual student level, the VCAA will introduce a new process when calculating VCE scores.
+In recognition of the disruptions to learning caused by a coronavirus (COVID-19) and the differing levels of impact at the school and individual student level, the VCAA will introduce a new process when calculating VCE scores.

 Victorian Curriculum Assessment Authority (VCAA)

 Feeling It: Mindfulness resources for secondary school students

-We've partnered with Smiling Mind to bring you mindfulness resources and activities, that can help you stay positive and engaged in your education during the COVID-19 pandemic.
+We've partnered with Smiling Mind to bring you mindfulness resources and activities, that can help you stay positive and engaged in your education.

 Educator fact sheet